-Beginning in 2021, HURT has reserved up to 18 of the 136 slots for HURT use:
+HURT has reserved up to 18 of the 136 slots for HURT use:

-- 1. HURT immediate previous year top 3 Male and top 3 Female finishers: Six slots. - 2.
-HURT Board Discretion: Ten slots.
+- 1. HURT immediate previous year (2022) top 3 Male and top 3 Female finishers: Six slots. - HURT Board Discretion: Ten slots.
 HURT can use at any time, for any reason that HURT feels can add to the event. - 3.
-Peacock Challenge 55: Two slots awarded (one Male, one Female) to finishers on the HURT 100 wait list, with trail work completed.
-Certification of trail work must be submitted prior to 10/10/20.
+Peacock Challenge 55: Two slots awarded (one Male, one Female) to finishers on the HURT 100 wait list.
+If the Peacock Challenge is not held, these will roll over to the Everyone Else category.

 CATEGORY AVAILABLE SLOTS CADENCE OF PULL

 HURT Board Discretion 10 Any time

-Previous year top 3 M/F 6 Any time
+Previous year top 3 Male/Female 6 Any time

 Peacock Challenge 55 2 After Lottery

 TOTALS 18

 All runners selected in the above categories must have entered HURT and fulfilled all the entry requirements for the HURT 100.
-Selected runners will be notified by e-mail from UltraSignup.com with an invitation to participate.
-The recipient has three days to accept, in which case the credit card on file will be billed and the stored registration activated.
+Selected runners will be notified by email from HURT100.com with an invitation to participate and information on making payment.
+The recipient has seven days to accept and submit payment, and the stored registration activated.